 Featured in the The New York Times, Classical Singer, and in the New Yorker’s talk of the town, American baritone Lucas Bouk is a renowned singer-actor.
 Whether taking the lead as Don Giovanni or bringing to life a supporting role, Bouk captivates audiences.
 “A performance to remember,” raved OperaWire.

 Bouk begins 2023 singing his first title role as a baritone: Don Giovanni with Ouroboros Opera in March.
 He returns to Teatro Grattacielo & Camerata Bardi to reprise the role in June.
+In May he sings Baron in La Traviata with City Lyric Opera.
 Other engagements include Hannah-Younger in As One with Holy City Arts & Lyric Opera, a role he performed in 2022 with Opera Steamboat and Lyric Opera of the North.
 In August Lucas joins Opera Queens in Montreal for several cabaret-style performances celebrating queer artists as Marc-Antoine in Massenet’s Cleopatre.

 Lucas decided to begin his physical and vocal transition with testosterone during the COVID pandemic.
 His voice changed in March 2021 and he has been retraining with teachers Katherine Ciesinski and Michael Chioldi.